Konfuz/any_color/README.md

 make it blue no matter how much you want it.
 You could however define a new decolorized mese-texture and make param2 'yellow' by default with 255 other options remaining.

+### Usage

+Generally: Just switch it on.

+The mod does some default overrides to make alot of stuff colorable out of the box.
+This may not always be desireable (who doesn't like pink aspen trees?) and can be disabled in the init.lua

+If you are not in creative mode you will need to craft a paint can using the shapeless recipe:
+`red, green, blue, yellow, cyan, magenta, white, black and a steel ingot` otherwise just grab a can of paint from the creative menu and right-click some lightly colored nodes, such as sandstone.
+The menu will present you the color options (if any) that this node has, you select one and then punch the node.

+You can punch away on as many nodes as you like, but when that node uses a different palette than the node you made your selection the color will be whatever that node defined in its palette.